-A recent study looked at the impact of civil protective orders for domestic violence victims in five Kentucky jurisdictions.
+A study looked at the impact of civil protective orders for domestic violence victims in five Kentucky jurisdictions.
 Civil protective orders, sometimes known as restraining orders, may cover various situations, such as ordering an assailant to avoid a victim's home and workplace or forbidding any contact with the victim, including by mail or telephone.
 Findings from the study suggest that orders make a difference in safety, fear levels and cost savings.
 Moreover, urban and rural populations reported significant differences in fear.
 Half of the women who received protective orders did not experience a violation within the following six months.
 For the half who did experience violations, the levels of violence and abuse declined significantly compared with the six months before the protective order was issued.

 Urban and rural women had similar views of the protective orders' effectiveness.
 However, rural women found more barriers to getting an order and having it enforced, thus experiencing less relief from fear and abuse.
 The study also explored the role of stalking in protective order violations and quantified the overall cost to society.

 Teri Faragher, co-author of the report and executive director of the Domestic Violence Prevention Board in Lexington, Ky., said the findings would provide important information for practitioners.
 She said that knowing their interventions matter would make a difference for judges and prosecutors.

 Researchers interviewed 213 women with protective orders in one urban and four rural jurisdictions.
 T.K.
 Logan of the University of Kentucky, the lead researcher, noted that the rural women were from the Appalachian area, which has received media attention because of drug use.
 This attention may have affected community differences such as law enforcement priorities if some agencies were focusing more on drug use than on domestic violence.